 "Semi-sweet and bittersweet chocolate combined with dried cherries and apricots make these Double Delights Chocolate Chip Fruit Cookies double delicious"

-The story behind Double Delights Chocolate Chip Fruit Cookies
+The Story Behind Double Delights Chocolate Chip Fruit Cookies

 I got the idea for Double Delights Chocolate Chip Fruit Cookies from my favorite caterer, Goldie Schultz, who runs Goldilocks' Catering, "Where Everything is Just Right!" in Aspen Meadow, Colorado; at least that's what she does when she's not solving murders, as she is prone to do in Diane Mott Davidson's culinary mystery series.
 I love reading a good fun mystery, and if you throw some food ideas at me at the same time, I think that's a win-win.
-I really enjoy this series of books.
-If you like mysteries, and food, I highly recommend you start and the beginning of the series and eat, I mean, read your way through them.
+I enjoy this series of books.
+If you like mysteries and food, I highly recommend you start and the beginning of the series and eat, I mean, read your way through them.
 They are deliciously entertaining.

-Chuck full of Healthy Ingredients - Right?
+Chuck is full of Healthy Ingredients - Right?

 I'm not going to go so far as to say these cookies are healthy, but we all know that chocolate, especially dark chocolate, has health benefits.
 And these cookies have both semi-sweet and bittersweet chocolate in them so, healthy.
 Right?

 And oatmeal, we know that oatmeal is good for us.
 Oatmeal is in the cookies.
 So again healthy, right?

 Tree nuts = healthy